 3. 360-degree images

-The essential feature of the app is 360 degree views of building that can render on the fly on both iPad and Full HD TV screens.
+The essential feature of the app is 360-degree views of buildings that can render on the fly on both iPad and Full HD TV screens.

 As the images were stored on the server in high resolution, they were too large to be rendered instantly.
 As a result, all the images were cashed in the device’s RAM.

 Elinext development team decided to have all the images optimized to the specific device on the client-side so that now they are available in the highest possible quality.
 This led to the app‘s not wasting device resources regardless of how big images are.

 4. Web Admin panel

 The next challenge was to decide on the application content management from the admin’s and user’s sides.
 We applied the following rules:

 1. Web Admin panel can be integrated into the real estate agency website.
 Only the admin can log in to the application and create a new user.